Ah, San Francisco. A relatively small city (only 7 square miles!), but with a huge personality.

 If you’re looking for a laid-back and trendy atmosphere, head over to Haight-Ashbury or NOPA (North of the Pan Handle).
 Both of these neighborhoods are on the edge of Golden Gate Park and have become an extension of the Castro’s safe space for the queer community.

 Some of the best thrift shops, hookah lounges, and happy hour deals can be found in the Haight.
 While NOPA is known for its nightlife scene along Divisadero St with equally great happy hours and amazing cuisine.
 Make sure you check out Alamo Square with the Painted Ladies and The Emporium to see and old movie theater that’s been transformed into an Arcade.

 Tip: Aub Zam Zam has been open since the 1940s, and is popular with the locals.
 Go.
 And order a martini.

 If you continue north on Divisadero, you will find yourself in Pacific Heights.
 One of the most expensive neighborhoods in San Francisco, you will find high-end shops, cafes, and bars as well as several Michelin-star restaurants in Pac Heights.

 Fillmore Street provides a beautiful stroll on a sunny San Francisco afternoon filled with window shopping and people-watching.
-Make sure you check out the local coffee shops and ice cream shops in Pac Heights, they may seem expensive, but they are worth it!
+Make sure you check out the local coffee shops and ice cream shops in Pac Heights.

 As you travel further east into Pacific Heights, you will eventually land in Japantown, where you will find some of the city’s best ramen, sushi, and dim sum.
 If you’re interested in seeing any shows while in San Francisco, you’ll find that Japantown also has most of the city’s small venues.
 Though keep in mind that one of the best things about San Francisco’s Japantown is the karaoke!